stephband/slide-show/README.md

 # `<slide-show>`
 An accessible `<slide-show>` custom element for building horizontal scroll-snapping carousels.
 Features options for pagination, previous and next navigation buttons, autoplay, continuous looping and fullscreen mode.
+Children of a `<slide-show>` are layed out in a grid and may contain any arbitrary HTML.
 About 12kB minified and gzipped.

 ![screenshot](https://user-images.githubusercontent.com/69022/163908499-3eab9f2e-c8f5-4249-ad60-7f18ad235492.jpg)